kshedden/godata_workshop/why.md

 * Distributed "services" (microservices)

-* Code that "less advanced" programmers can learn to read, write, and maintain -- most people can become an "expert" in Go within a year, other lower-level languages may take much longer to master.
+* Code that "less advanced" programmers can learn to read, write, and maintain -- most people can become an "expert" in Go within a year or less, other lower-level languages may take much longer to master.

 * Code that can be statically analyzed for correctness